G-3. Scheduling Work Involving Critical Systems

 - Dean(s), director(s), or manager(s) of affected school(s), department(s), or unit(s).

-- Physical plant will send an e-mail to the campus community at least one week in advance of the work and again one day in advance of the work.
+- Facility Operations will send an e-mail to the campus community at least one week in advance of the work and again one day in advance of the work

-- If work on critical systems is deemed “urgent,” Physical Plant will coordinate the work with affected schools, departments, units, or buildings with at least 48 hours notice.
+- If work on critical systems is deemed “urgent,” Facility Operations will coordinate the work with affected schools, departments, units, or buildings with at least 48 hours’ notice.